deobald/notes/data across time xtdb.md

 - event-driven vs event-sourced
 - open source is not “anyone can contribute”
 - an open university is not “anyone can declare the syllabus”

+## unbundled

+an event stream is “unbundled” in much the same way the original macintosh was. woz had a vision for _hackers_ but, as it turns out, hackers want black boxes they can open… not unbundled boxes that arrive some assembly required in the mail

+car kits